alexbird/yeahplayer/README.md

 Most of my tests used real data, and there is copyright in subtitles, so they didn't make it into this sample code.

 ---
+## How practical is this really?

+There is a gulf between making a proof-of-concept and deploying a production app.
+And the app does do some slightly convoluted things, though in the context of a video playback app they're certainly not unknown.

+However the app could be simplified with minimal amounts of support on the server side:

+### Live programming

+iPlayer live feeds, including the DASH subtitles, appear to come from Amazon's [AWS Elemental](https://aws.amazon.com/media-services/elemental/).
+Elemental already supports HLS subtitles, so adding support should be a small config change.

+So all of the specific tweaks for Live could be removed.

+### Converting and serving the subtitles

+Tooling already exists to convert these subtitles to WebVTT on the server, for example [ttconv](https://github.com/sandflow/ttconv).
+The computation/storage/bandwidth required is tiny.
+It looks like the BBC already converts subtitles to WebVTT for platforms such as YouTube anyway.
+The app could get the on-demand subtitles in the right format directly from the server.

+So all of the conversion logic and the internal web server could be removed.

+### What's left?

+If these minor accomodations were made, the custom elements of the app would be reduced to a simple `AVAssetResourceLoaderDelegate` handler to add the subtitles to the master playlist.
+That's it.

+---

 ## Installation